General, Pregnancy, Second Trimester

 Pregnancy in Japan: The Second Trimester, Maternity Leave and Childcare Leave

-Pregnancy in Japan — Increasing the Pace
+Pregnancy in Japan — The Second Trimester

-The second trimester was busy and was when it started to sink in that we really were having a baby.
-Thankfully, as with most women, I started to feel much better and wanted to eat everything.
-Right at the beginning of the second trimester, I began to experience the pregnancy cravings I had heard so much about, which you can read about here.
 The baby was growing every day and becoming very strong.
 We had passed the 12-week mark and finally started telling family and friends about the baby.
-The pregnancy was also registered at the local municipal office, which was an important step as we needed to use the coupons that are given alongside the maternal and child handbook for our visits to the clinic.
-(For more information, read my post here.)
+The pregnancy was also registered at the local municipal office, which was an important step as we needed to use the coupons that were given alongside the maternal and child handbook for our visits to the clinic.

 ❀Read: Newborn Baby Products in Japan: Buy This, Pass on That❀